Kodak Black Facing Prison Time For Making It Rain In Strip Clubs While On House Arrest

 Uh oh!
 Rapper Kodak Black’s unauthorized visits to a strip club could land him in prison for up to eight years!
 We’ve got the details on a judge threw the book at him Apr.
 26 after he blatantly violated his probation.

 Some people just can’t stay out of trouble!
 Kodak Black was put under house arrest in the summer of 2016, but he became too restless by heading out to party in strip clubs without approval from his probation officer.
 The 19-year-old’s slap in the face to the justice system landed him in jail in Feb.
-2017 where he’d been awaiting trial and now a Florida judge has found him guilty on five of six counts of violating his house arrest Apr.
+2017 where he’d been awaiting trial and now a Florida judge has found him guilty on five of six counts of violating his house arrest on Apr.
 26. He’s going to keep cooling his heels behind bars until his sentencing hearing on May 4, where prosecutors are seeking a full eight years in prison for the troubled star!

 The rapper – who’s real name is Dieuson Octave — was found to have failed to complete a court-mandated anger management program, as well as hitting up Miami strip joint Club Lexx and attending a boxing match in Ohio.
 Those are big no-no’s unless approved by his probation officer.
-His trips to Club Lexx are even more baffling because he was supposed to stay away from the place after he was accused of assaulting a bartender there in Feb.
+His trips to Club Lexx are what eventually got him busted, as he was accused of assaulting a bartender there in Feb.
 2017 !
 Oh man, he must really love the strippers there to risk going back to jail.

 Kodak Black — See Pics